 - to gain new insights into consumer behaviour, thus connecting with existing BMBF initiatives.

 The project’s potential for application is to be found first of all in the political arena.
-Additionally, the project’s findings will help businesses and NGOs to better perceive their role in the transformation to a Green Economy.
+Additionally, the project’s findings can help businesses and NGOs to better perceive their role in the transformation to a Green Economy.